tylerbutler/tools-monorepo/packages/xkcd2-api/docs/README.md

 • **comicId?**: `string` \| `number`

 The ID of the comic to retrieve.
+If this is not provided, the most recent comic will be returned.

 #### Returns